aggregat4/openidprovider/README.md

 This is a minimal OpenID Connect protocol implementation with a sqlite backing store for user accounts.

 This service acts as the OpenID Provider (OP) in the OpenID Connect protocol.

-The implementation currently implements [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html).
+It implements [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html).
 Only the Authorization Code Flow is supported.

 ## Limitations